thestalkers/policies/sites/com-github-docs-en-github-site-policy-github-terms-for-additional-products-and-features.md

 [Advanced Security documentation](/en/github/getting-started-with-github/about-github-advanced-security)
 provides more details.

 Advanced Security is licensed on a "Unique Committer" basis.
-A "Unique Committer" is a licensed user of GitHub Enterprise, GitHub Enterprise Cloud, GitHub Enterprise Server, or GitHub AE, who has made a code commit in the last 90 days to any repository with any GitHub Advanced Security functionality activated.
+A "Unique Committer" is a licensed user of GitHub Enterprise, GitHub Enterprise Cloud, GitHub Enterprise Server, or GitHub AE, who has made a commit in the last 90 days to any repository with any GitHub Advanced Security functionality activated.
 You must acquire a GitHub Advanced Security User license for each of your Unique Committers.
 You may only use GitHub Advanced Security on codebases that are developed by or for you.
 For GitHub Enterprise Cloud users, some Advanced Security features also require the use of GitHub Actions.

 ## Advisory Database